EECi/home/docs/projects/energyplanning/energyplanning.md

   <body>Understanding factors that influence energy use in urban areas and how to best chracterise and model this is key to delivering clean and sustainable energy for the cities of today and tomorrow.</body>
 </div>
 </div>

+# Urban Energy Planning Projects

+The EECi team is developing methods, models, and tools to facilitate urban energy planning.
+The portfolio of projects below highlights the work on this, exploring different applications and addressing diverse urban energy planning challenges.

+{% include feature_row id="feature_row" %}